Large Deviations Theory of Increasing Returns

-Concerning the ERW with $k=3$, the equation for the CGF cannot be integrated with analytic methods (at best of our knowledge), but looking at the behavior for small $\lambda$ we expect that below $p_{c}$ the same picture of the case with $k=1$ will arise, with $p^{*}=5/6$, while above $p_{c}$ a new special value $p^{**}=11/12$ can be identified, where the derivative of the urn function at the convergence point $y_{+}\left(p\right)$ goes again below $1/2$.
-We expect that in this last region the convergence mechanism below $p^{*}$ is restored, with different convergence point, see Figure \ref{fig:4}.
+this equation cannot be solved (at best of our knowledge), but, by looking at the behavior for small $\lambda$, we expect that below $p_{c}$ the same picture of the linear case (with $k=1$) will arise, although at different critical value $p^{*}=2/3$.
+This is because the urn function has a flex at the convergence point $x_{0}$, i.e. the urn function is locally linear.